SrcNet-In/observablity-setup-src/README.md

 ![Image 1](./images/image_1.png)

-In our POC environment we created two namespaces:
+In our POC environment, we created two namespaces:

 1. **Monitoring Namespace**: This namespace is dedicated to deploying the monitoring-related stack, including components such as **Prometheus**, **Loki**, **Tempo**, **Alloy** and **Grafana**.

 2. **Services Namespace**: This namespace is where our test service is deployed.
 It serves as the target for monitoring and observability tasks, allowing us to collect and visualize metrics, logs, and traces.

-The observability workflow encompasses three key paths:
+The observability stack fullfills three requirments:

 * **Metrics Collection**: Metrics are fetched from **Prometheus** and visualized in **Grafana**.
 * **Log Aggregation**: Logs are gathered by **Loki** and displayed in **Grafana**.
 * **Distributed Tracing**: Traces are collected from **Tempo** and rendered in **Grafana**.

-### **Metrics Collection** 	To capture metrics from services into Prometheus, there are several approaches.
+### **Metrics Collection**
+To capture metrics from services into Prometheus, there are several approaches.
 One method used in this architecture is **Prometheus client integration**.
 The process involves the following steps:

 1. **Install Prometheus Client**: The Prometheus client is installed within the service.
 2. **Configure Metrics and Endpoint**: The client is configured to collect the desired metrics and expose them via a dedicated endpoint.